What Are Money Scripts?

 Can Scripts Change?

-While you might not have been able to choose which money script you learned growing up, you can change the way you think about finances as an adult.
+While you might not have been able to choose which money script you learned growing up, you can change how you think about finances as an adult.
 For example, if you know you fall into the money-status script, you can focus on saving more money rather than spending it to show off your wealth.
 Knowing which script you fall into is the first step to helping you make healthier financial choices in the future.

 Money Beliefs in Financial Planning